Looking for a new website theme? Want to upgrade your website with a responsive WordPress theme but don’t know which to choose? We can help!

 The template is simple but effective.
 A neat side menu works very well, as does the filtered background image and mix of white and coloured content blocks in a grid layout.
 While other layouts are supported, this version works well and could be tweaked to suit any use with the WordPress Customizer.

-- Stylish yet simple template
+- Stylish yet simple travel website template

 - One for photographers or travellers